ChrisChukwunyereNwaiwu/Multiclassification-of-tweets/README.md

 ### Multiclassification of Tweets Using NLP.
-This project focuses on classifying tweets into multiple categories using Natural Language Processing (NLP) techniques.
+This project uses Natural Language Processing (NLP) techniques to classify tweets into multiple categories.
 The project leverages machine learning algorithms and NLP methods to perform multiclass classification, helping to understand and categorize textual data from Twitter.

 ## Repository Structure
 - `Multiclassification_of_tweets.ipynb`: Notebook containing the machine learning model development.